pipecraft2/user_guide/doc/quicktools.rst

  For single-end data, sequences will be reoriented also during the 'cut primers' process (see below); therefore this step may be skipped when working with single-end data (such as data from PacBio machines OR already assembled paired-end data).

-If in the clustering step of an "OTU pipeline", both strands of the sequences can be compared prior forming OTUs; thus this step may be skipped in the OTU pipeline.

 Supported file formats for paired-end input data are only **fastq**, but also **fasta** for single-end data.